Holly Cairns: As a TD

-In April 2021 Cairns advocated to the Minister with responsibility for mental health Mary Butler on behalf of a constituent who feared she would die unless she could receive in-patient treatment for her anorexia and bulimia.
+In April 2021, Cairns advocated to the Minister with responsibility for mental health, Mary Butler, on behalf of a constituent who feared she would die unless she could receive in-patient treatment for her anorexia and bulimia.
 Cairns said she was "begging" the Minister to personally intervene in the matter.
 Cairns noted that she had previously discovered through parliamentary questions that no funding was allocated under the National Eating Disorder Plan for the year 2020 and that none of the €1.6 million allocated for 2019 was spent at all.
 Cairns called on the government to remedy this, while her Social Democrats colleague Gary Gannon tabled a motion to ensure that funds already allocated for treating eating disorders are ring-fenced for that purpose and not siphoned off to other areas.

-In May 2021 Cairns questioned the Taoiseach Micheál Martin after he publicly encouraged An Taisce to withdraw an appeal against the construction of a €140 million cheese factory in Co Kilkenny.
-Cairns suggested that the factory would be a means for the Dutch to keep profiting from dairy products while cutting their herd numbers to met environmental standards, using Ireland as a proxy; "I presume you're aware Glanbia is in partnership with a Dutch company.
+In May 2021, she questioned the taoiseach, Micheál Martin, after he publicly encouraged An Taisce to withdraw an appeal against the construction of a €140 million cheese factory in County Kilkenny.
+Cairns suggested that the factory would be a means for the Dutch to keep profiting from dairy products while cutting their herd numbers to meet environmental standards, using Ireland as a proxy; "I presume you're aware Glanbia is in partnership with a Dutch company.
 And in the past few years, Holland has reduced its herd by 190,000, while we have increased ours by half a million.
 It seems Holland has actively found a country with low environmental standards and low milk prices.
 You have framed this development of profits going abroad as a positive step for Irish agriculture.
 [Irish] Farmers deserve more respect".
-Cairns also pointed out that in a previous exchange in the Dáil, Martin had told Cairns it was inappropriate for Government members to intervene in planning issues when she suggested a development on the site of the mother and baby home at Bessborough, Co Cork.
-Martin responded to Cairns that "politicians every day of the week write to planning authorities.
+Cairns also pointed out that in a previous exchange in the Dáil, Martin had told Cairns it was inappropriate for government members to intervene in planning issues when she suggested a development on the site of the mother and baby home at Bessborough, County Cork.
+Martin responded that "politicians every day of the week write to planning authorities.
 They are entitled to make observations.
-That’s a fact."
+That's a fact."